Subscribe to updates

 Unauthorised Kidlington Waste Disposal Site: Interim Report

-The committee was to receive an interim report on the unauthorised waste disposal at a large-scale illegal site near Kidlington.
-The report detailed the respective roles and responsibilities of the Environment Agency and Oxfordshire County Council in addressing such incidents.
-It outlined the timeline of events, including the discovery of the site, the commencement of a criminal investigation by the Environment Agency, and the subsequent implementation of a Restriction Order to prevent further waste deposition.
-The report also covered the multi-agency response to manage immediate risks and plan for remediation, with the Environment Agency funding the removal of the waste.
-The report noted that waste removal was expected to begin in mid-April 2026.
+The committee received an interim report on the unauthorised waste disposal site near Kidlington.
+The report detailed the respective roles and responsibilities of the Environment Agency and Oxfordshire County Council in responding to such incidents.
+It outlined the timeline of events, including the discovery of the site, the joint agency response, the Environment Agency's criminal investigation, and the granting of a Restriction Order to prevent further waste deposition.
+The report also detailed the multi-agency response coordinated through the Thames Valley Local Resilience Forum to manage immediate risks and plan for remediation, with the Environment Agency funding the removal of the waste.
+The committee was informed that arrests have been made in connection with the criminal investigation.

 Attendees